-In the case of a first-time non-transponder user, name and address information for Ontario residents are obtained from the MTO licence plate database.
-For non-Ontario residents, 407 ETR has established agreements with certain other jurisdictions to obtain name and address information for first-time non-transponder users with out-of-province vehicle registrations.
+In the case of a first-time non-transponder user, name and address information for Ontario residents are obtained from the Ministry of Transportation ("MTO") licence plate database.
+For non-Ontario residents, 407 ETR has established agreements with service providers in respect of certain other jurisdictions to obtain name and address information for first-time non-transponder users with out-of-province vehicle registrations.
 Tolls are accumulated and invoices are prepared and sent on a monthly basis.

-The toll structure includes a charge based on distance travelled, class of vehicle, direction, time of day and zone of Highway 407 ETR travelled.
 The Tolling, Congestion Relief and Expansion Agreement ("Tolling Agreement") between the Province and 407 ETR, the principal provisions of which are summarized in Schedule C, allows significant flexibility for 407 ETR in setting tolls, rates and structure.
+The toll structure is variable based on distance travelled, class of vehicle, direction, time of day and zone of Highway 407 ETR travelled.
+Effective February 1, 2020, 407 ETR introduced seasonal toll rates that vary based on the month of travel (i.e. winter, spring or summer).
 407 ETR's toll structure includes different pricing during the peak hours for the busiest zones of Highway 407 ETR.
-Highway 407 ETR has been segmented into a regular zone and a light zone.
-In addition to per kilometre charges, a Trip Toll Charge (defined below) is applied to each trip.
-For vehicles without a transponder, a camera charge (previously referred to as a video toll charge) is also applied, as described on the following page.
+Highway 407 ETR is segmented into four zones to reflect the unique travel demand profiles of the highway corridor.
+In addition to per kilometre toll charges, a Trip Toll Charge (defined below) is applied to each trip.
+For vehicles without a transponder, a camera charge (previously referred to as a video toll charge) is also applied, as described below.